bettihevesi/First-repo/README.md

-My first try try to ude Git Bash
+My first try try to use Git Bash